getsentry/relay/gocd/README.md

 to generate the relay pipelines.
 This avoids duplication across our GoCD pipeline files as we deploy to multiple regions.

-The `gocd/templates/processing.jsonnet` and `gocd/templates/pops.jsonnet` files are the entry points for the relay pipelines.

 `gocd/templates/libs/*.libsonnet` define the pipeline behaviors for deploy relay and relay-pops.
 These libraries are used to create a GoCD pipeline, following the same naming as the